Explore the Saints

 Eurosia’s cult developed at a time of great animosity in northern Spain towards the southern, Muslim half of Spain.
 Eurosia was believed to have been either a French or Bohemian princess who was promised in marriage to a nobleman from the south.

-Eurosia did not wish to marry, particularly did not want to marry a non-Christian, but rather wished to live her life in devotion to God.
-She ran away from her husband, and escaped into the Pyrenees.
+Eurosia did not wish to marry, particularly since she did not want to marry a non-Christian, but rather wished to live her life in devotion to God.
+She ran away from her husband and escaped into the Pyrenees.

 She was pursued and caught, but Eurosia invoked the help of heaven and a lightning bolt struck some of her captors.
-Eurosia was quickly executed, her limbs cut off, as shown in the image to the left, and beheaded.
+Eurosia was quickly executed, her limbs cut off, and beheaded.

 St. Eurosia, intercessor for those who suffer from demonic possession—pray for us!